 It is important to note that the Bible nowhere restricts women from sharing the gospel.
+In fact, the Bible presents women as the very first missionaries—it was the women at the tomb who first ran to tell the apostles the news of Jesus' resurrection (Luke 24:9–10).
 The exhortation to evangelize is directed toward all followers of Jesus Christ (Matthew 28:18–20; Acts 1:8; 1 Peter 3:15).
 The restriction in 1 Timothy 2:11–12 is in regards to church-shepherding (teaching and exercising authority) roles over men.
 It does not apply to evangelism.
 No woman should ever feel biblically restricted from sharing the gospel with a man.

 Further, the Bible describes women serving in many roles that are crucial in missionary work.
 Women are encouraged to teach other women (Titus 2:3–5).
 Women are to be dedicated to prayer (1 Corinthians 11:5), exercising the fruit of the Spirit (Galatians 5:22–23) and the gifts of the Spirit (1 Corinthians 12).
 The vast majority of missionary work is undeniably open to women.
 The question arises, though, as to whether there is any missionary role in which women should not serve.